Reading Test Description

 - analyze the author's or narrator's voice and method

 The test comprises four sections, each containing one long or two shorter prose passages that are representative of the level and kinds of text commonly encountered in first-year college curricula.
 Passages on topics in social studies, natural sciences, literary narrative (including prose fiction), and the humanities are included.

 Each passage is accompanied by a set of multiple-choice test questions.
+These questions do not test the rote recall of facts from outside the passage, isolated vocabulary items, or rules of formal logic.
 In sections that contain two short passages, some of the questions involve both of the passages in the section.
-These questions do not test the rote recall of facts from outside the passage, isolated vocabulary items, or rules of formal logic.
-Instead, the test focuses on the complementary and supportive skills that readers must use in studying written materials across a range of subject areas.